hannob/meltdownspectre-patches/README.md

  * [Microsoft Advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/adv180002)
  * [Windows Server Guidance](https://support.microsoft.com/en-gb/help/4072698/windows-server-guidance-to-protect-against-the-speculative-execution-s) and [Windows Client Guidance](https://support.microsoft.com/en-gb/help/4073119/windows-client-guidance-for-it-pros-to-protect-against-speculative-exe).
 Note: both links include a Powershell tool to query the status of Windows mitigations for CVE-2017-5715 (branch target injection) and CVE-2017-5754 (rogue data cache load).
  * [Protecting guest virtual machines from CVE-2017-5715 (branch target injection)](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/CVE-2017-5715-and-hyper-v-vms)

+**Update - Tue 9 Jan 09:00 UTC**

+Microsoft has reports of some customers with AMD devices getting into an unbootable state after installing [this KB](https://support.microsoft.com/en-us/help/4056892/windows-10-update-kb4056892).
+To prevent this issue, Microsoft will temporarily pause Windows OS updates to devices with impacted AMD processors (older CPUs, eg. Athlon and Sempron) at this time.
+Microsoft is working with AMD to resolve this issue and resume Windows OS security updates to the affected AMD devices via Windows Update and WSUS as soon as possible.
+If you have experienced an unbootable state or for more information see [KB4073707](https://support.microsoft.com/en-us/help/4073707).
+For AMD specific information please contact AMD.

 Apple